SchriderLab/PG-Alignments-GAN/README.md

 <img src="https://github.com/SchriderLab/PG-Alignments-GAN/blob/main/img/example_aa.png" alt="example AA" width="500"/>
 </p>

+Additional ways to evaluate include investigating the output of the GAN in more detail and looking at metrics relevant to population genetics, such as the SFS.
+Enabling plotting (--plot) will automatically generate these (and the above 2DSWD and AA plots) in your output directory.

 ## References

 Yelmen, Burak, et al. "Creating artificial human genomes using generative neural networks."
 PLoS genetics 17.2 (2021): e1009303.